mjambon/rank-aggregation/README.md

 Each segment comes with a ranking of all athletes that ever completed that segment.
-While knowing one's ranking on a particular segment is fun, it is always ideal:
+While knowing one's ranking on a particular segment is fun, it is not always ideal:

 * The ranking is based on all-time bests, instead of comparing the current level of the athletes.
 * Top performers are ranked on more segments than average athletes because they train more and farther.
-As a result segment rankings overpopulated with top athletes and one's relative rank (expressed as a number from 0 to 1) on a segment is usually worse than one's global rank among all Strava athletes.
+As a result segment rankings are overpopulated with top athletes and one's relative rank (expressed as a number from 0 to 1) on a segment is usually worse than one's global rank among all Strava athletes.
 * The difficulty of segments varies with the terrain, and there is no